Brian1367/aireview/README.md

 * ...

-#App walkthrough:
+# App walkthrough:

-##Sprint 1
+## Sprint 1
 “User can sign in to the website.”
--what technologies did we use?
-(Carrierwave, Heroku for hosting, Devise for login) -what was the biggest challenge?
+- what technologies did we use?
+(Carrierwave, Heroku for hosting, Devise for login)
+- what was the biggest challenge?
--Challenges: being the only person with AWS access until we figured out the i/1 problem
+- Challenges: being the only person with AWS access until we figured out the i/1 problem

-##Sprint 2
+## Sprint 2
 User can see a list of airlines and click on them to see the posted reviews User can enter a new airline.
 Technologies: Foundation, explain linking to external images for airlines.

-##Sprint 3
+## Sprint 3
 User can upvote/downvote other reviews.
 User can enter a new review.
 Get a data rejection, briefly say “this was our validation,”